-The Becky Gates Children's Center maintains a waitlist for all of our age groups.
-Read the Becky Gates Children's Center Family Handbook located on our website at http://bgcc.tamu.edu to familiarize yourself with our policies and procedures.
+The Becky Gates Children's Center maintains a waitlist for all our age groups.
 By adding your child to the waitlist, you understand policies, procedures, and/or fees may change by the time your child is offered enrollment.

 Complete one application per child.
 If applying for an unborn child, please put your expected date for the birthdate.